BDC Hamburger Icon

 Installing missing patches

 Once you know what you’re missing, take that information and install the patches.
-Get-WindowsUpdate provides many different parameters to query and install updates — in fact, it’d be ideal for an interactive menu written in PowerShell that is designed to be easier for noncoders to use.
-For example, if you want to install the list of patches provided with Get-WUList cmdlet, take the next logical step and install them with the Get-WindowsUpdate cmdlet.
-[Read related article: Why Speaking In Jargon Doesn’t Make You Look Smarter]
+Get-WindowsUpdate provides many different parameters to query and install updates; in fact, it would be ideal for an interactive menu written in PowerShell designed for noncoders.
+For example, if you want to install the list of patches provided with the Get-WUList cmdlet, take the next logical step and install them with the Get-WindowsUpdate cmdlet.
+[Read related article: Why Speaking in Jargon Doesn’t Make You Look Smarter]

 A patch can be in several different states, such as available, downloaded and installed.
-Some patches need a reboot to complete an install, while others don’t.
-The Get-WindowsUpdate command gives you the flexibility to pick and choose which updates are installed.
+Some patches need a reboot to complete an installation, while others don’t.
+The Get-WindowsUpdate command gives you the flexibility to choose which updates are installed.

-For example, let’s say that you don’t care about anything other than getting the missing updates installed on the computer.
-In that case, you can tell Get-WindowsUpdate to install all missing patches, accepting every one that it finds and initiating a reboot if necessary.
+For example, say you care only about installing the missing updates.
+In this case, you can tell Get-WindowsUpdate to install all missing patches, accept every one it finds and initiate a reboot if necessary.

 PSWindowsUpdate installation

-You could be a little more gentle and only pick specific updates using the KBArticleId parameter.
-The below command would install only that particular KB, and if the computer needed a reboot, it would let you know rather than automatically rebooting.
+Or, you could be a little gentler and pick specific updates, using the KBArticleId parameter.
+The following command would install only that particular KB, and if the computer needed a reboot, it would let you know rather than automatically rebooting.

 PSWindowsUpdate specific update